akropolisio/EthRPCGate/README.md

 }
 ```

+### EVM Versions
+Currently KAON is operating under the Istanbul EVM, so Shanghai EVM may be incompatible since PISH0 is unsupported.
+If you are deploying using Remix, please keep in mind that you need to go to the Solidity Compiler panel, open Advanced Configurations section and pick Istanbul there.

 ## Future work
-- Transparently translate eth_sendRawTransaction from an EVM transaction to a QTUM transaction if the same key is hosted
-- Transparently serve blocks by their Ethereum block hash
-- Send all QTUM support via eth_sendTransaction
-- For eth_subscribe only the 'logs' type is supported at the moment
+- For eth_subscribe only the 'logs' type is supported at the moment,
+- Complete support debugging and tracing methods for blocks and transactions for all required mods,
+- Support of BRC20 and Ordinals transpiling,
+- Support of P2SH and other more complex vout signatures,
+- Complete support of WETH analogue in native tokens.